-(Note: these restrictions do not apply to the U9/10 “play-in” qualifying games that provide for an even 16-team bracket.)
+(Note: these restrictions do not apply to the 9/10U “play-in” qualifying games (if required) that provide for an even 16-team bracket.)

 Team Responsibility to Recruit Volunteers and Track Points:

-1. While individual volunteers are welcome to sign up at any time, it is each team’s responsibility to recruit its own volunteers to sign up to referee.
-It is also the responsibility of that team (typically the Coach and Team Manager) to know exactly where they stand in terms of points earned!
-Since first-time referee volunteers must fill out an AYSO Volunteer Application form, attend the Basic or U8 Official Course, take the on-line CDC Concussion Awareness Course, and the on-line Referee Safe Haven course before any referee points can be earned, each team should endeavor to identify as many prospective volunteers that they can and encourage them to sign up as early as possible after team formation.
-Please note that since an individual volunteer can allocate no more than 10 points to a single team, and may want to allocate their points to multiple teams, teams should recruit as many as they can–at least three referee volunteers (preferably more!).
-The best way to ensure a healthy number of volunteer referees for the Region is to suggest that each family have at least one person become a certified volunteer parent referee, if possible.
+1. While individual volunteers are welcome to sign up at any time, it is each team’s responsibility (Coach and Team Manager) to recruit its own volunteers to sign up to referee.
+It is also the responsibility of that team (the Coach and Team Manager) to know exactly where they stand in terms of points earned!
+Since first-time referee volunteers must fill out an AYSO Volunteer Application form, take the on-line Safe Haven Course, CDC Concussion Awareness Course, Sudden Cardiac Arrest Course, and Safe Sport Course before any referee points can be earned, each team should endeavor to identify as many prospective volunteers that they can AS EARLY AS POSSIBLE and encourage them to register as a volunteer and take these courses right away after team formation.
+Please note that since an individual volunteer may want to allocate their points to multiple teams, teams should recruit as many as they can–at least three, and preferably 5 or more, referee volunteers.
+The best way to ensure a healthy number of volunteer referees for the Region is to suggest that each family have at least one person become a certified volunteer parent referee!!!

 2. Prospective volunteer referees must be at least 12 years old.
 Prospective volunteers under the age of 18 must have parental consent.

-3. It is each team’s responsibility (the Coach and/or Team Manager) to track whether their volunteers are likely to earn enough points by the end of the preliminary playoff games to meet the minimum required number of referee points to advance in the playoffs (assuming they win).
+3. It is each team’s responsibility (the Coach and/or Team Manager) to track whether their volunteers are likely to earn enough points to meet the minimum required number of referee points to advance in the playoffs (assuming they win).

 1. Since there are many facets to our Regional program, there are also multiple ways volunteers earn referee points.
 The primary way to earn referee points is by officiating games.
-Certified Regional (Basic) Referees serving as Referee (i.e., the “Center” referee) in any regular season match in the U9/10, U12, and U14 divisions will earn one referee point.
-Certified Regional (Basic) Referees serving as an Assistant Referee in any regular season match in the U9/10, U12, and U14 (NOT U7 or U8) divisions will earn one referee point.
-Those certified only at the “U8 Referee” level, cannot earn points.
+Certified Regional (Basic) Referees serving as Referee (i.e., the “Center” referee) in any regular season match in the 9/10U, 12U, and 14U divisions will earn one referee point.
+Certified Regional (Basic) Referees serving as an Assistant Referee in any regular season match in the 9/10U, 12U, and 14U (NOT 7U or 8U) divisions will earn one referee point.
+Those certified only at the “8U Official” level, cannot earn points.
 Qualified, trained volunteers may also earn referee points officiating at Extra program matches or Upper Division matches.
 Referee points are not awarded for scrimmages or tournaments (BUT MAY BE AWARDED for refereeing in Region 20’s 5 v 5 Tournament–usually 1 point for every three (3) matches officiated).
 Volunteers may also earn referee points for completing training, upgrading certification and helping out with teaching and referee assessment.
 Referee schedulers and referee administration volunteers also have opportunities to earn points that they can allocate to their team.
 Here’s how points would be awarded:

 a.
 One (1) referee point is awarded to a volunteer who completes an assigned game as either Center Referee (CR) or Assistant Referee (AR).
 Multiple games on the same day earn multiple points.
 (Referees who are scheduled to referee matches that are canceled will still earn referee points for the canceled match.)
 Points are awarded only to volunteer referees who: